why job not safe reasons

 • Create design mockups

-What this means: Companies are beginning to hire fewer people for the same tasks, or expect their existing teams to do more with less, thanks to AI augmentation.
+What this means: Companies are beginning to hire fewer people.
+The AI impact on tech jobs is one of the biggest reasons companies can now operate with smaller, more efficient teams. for the same tasks, or expect their existing teams to do more with less, thanks to AI augmentation.

 Case in point: A major US fintech firm reduced its QA team by 40% after integrating automated testing tools powered by AI, achieving faster releases with fewer personnel.